jon-heard/obsidian-inline-scripts/README.md

 ## HOW-TO: Create a new shortcut-file

-### NOTE: If you make a shortcut-file you think others would like, it'd be great if you could submit it to this repository as a discussion.
-If it is decently polished then I'll even add it to the list of shortcut-files [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
+### NOTE: If you make a shortcut-file you think others would like, it'd be real nice of you to share it [here](https://github.com/jon-heard/obsidian-text-expander-js/discussions)!
+If it is polished and generally useful, then I'll even add it to the [main list of shortcut-files](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).

 This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut-file to a vault` shows how to setup an existing shortcut-file.